-These are the settings that I use on my Nikon D5 for shooting most all sport action.
-Nikon has made it really nice to allow photographers to save these settings so they do not have to remember each and every little setting they like to use for a style of shooting.
+These are the settings that I use on my Nikon D5 for shooting almost all sports action.
+Nikon has made it pleasant to allow photographers to save these settings, so they do not have to remember every little setting they like to use for a shooting style.

-If you go to Menu and under the camera icon pick the first item “Shooting menu bank.”
+If you go to the menu under the camera, the icon picks the first item, “Shooting menu bank.”
 I have chosen B, which is my sports menu.

-If you toggle into the “Shooting menu bank” you can rename those settings.
-Once you choose one of these settings everything you do to change the menu will be saved in that menu bank.
-I recommend to go ahead and try all my settings and then tweak them to your preferences.
+If you toggle into the “Shooting menu bank,” you can rename those settings.
+Once you choose one of these settings, everything you do to change the menu will be saved in that menu bank.
+I recommend trying all my settings and then tweaking them to your preferences.

-When shooting sports it is very common for the lighting conditions to change instantly.
-While the football player runs toward you they may go from shade into direct sunlight.
-For this reason I let the camera do some of the thinking for me.
+When shooting sports, it is prevalent for the lighting conditions to change instantly.
+For example, while the football player runs toward you, they may go from shade into direct sunlight.
+For this reason, I let the camera do some of my thinking.

-Go to the camera icon again and look for “ISO sensitivity settings.”
-Select this and you will then see this menu:
+Go to the camera icon and look for “ISO sensitivity settings.”
+Select this, and you will then see this menu:

 I turn on the “Auto ISO sensitivity control.”
 Then I set the minimum shutter speed to 1/4000.
-You could pick something else.
+Of course, you could pick something else.
 I used to shoot at 1/2000.
 The ISO setting is what you see in the smaller window below the menu.
-I set this to ISO 100 and then set the “Maximum sensitivity” to ISO 102400.
+I set this to ISO 100 and the “Maximum sensitivity” to ISO 102400.

-While I am in Aperture Mode shooting the camera will always pick 1/4000 shutter-speed.
-If in sunlight I am at ƒ/4 the shutter-speed may go as high at 1/8000 at ISO 100, but as the scene changes and the athlete is now in the shade the camera will automatically drop to 1/4000 @ ƒ/4 and then change also the ISO up until I can still shoot at 1/4000.
+While I am in Aperture Mode shooting, the camera will always pick 1/4000 shutter speed.
+So if in sunlight I am at ƒ/4, the shutter speed may go as high as 1/8000 at ISO 100, but as the scene changes and the athlete is now in the shade, the camera will automatically drop to 1/4000 @ ƒ/4, and then change also the ISO up until I can still shoot at 1/4000.

-The only time the shutter speed will dip below the 1/4000 is if the ISO peaks out at 102400.
-If my aperture is wide open then the camera is doing everything that I would have done manually, but faster than I could ever adjust the camera.
+The shutter speed will only dip below 1/4000 if the ISO peaks at 102400.
+If my aperture is wide open, the camera is doing everything I would have done manually but faster than I could ever adjust the camera.
 That is how you get more shots than the guy next to you.

-By changing these settings you will notice the camera will stay in focus and shoot faster frame rate.
-Great for following a baseball player sliding into a plate and another player trying to tag them or maybe a football player running towards you to score.
+By changing these settings, you will notice the camera will stay in focus and shoot a faster frame rate.
+Great for following a baseball player sliding into a plate and another player trying to tag them, or maybe a football player is running toward you to score.
 You will find more photos tack sharp in a series.

-I generally put my focus point dead center and lock it so I don’t bump it.
-I am trying to get photos of moving subjects and off center is too difficult for me.
-I may crop later for a better composition, but I want the subject in focus first.
+I generally put my focus point dead center and lock it, so I don’t bump it.
+However, I am trying to get photos of moving subjects, and the off-center is too tricky.
+I may crop later for a better composition, but I want the subject to focus first.

 - Moving Predictable – 25-point dynamic-area AF